eshun/Luckysheet/docs/guide/sheet.md

 After initialization, Luckysheet stores more and more local data in luckysheetfile as local parameter.
 It means that we can realize the usage of Store data center.
 For example, the format of Freezen's parameters will also change.

-At this point, the lucky sheet file contains many local parameters that are not initialized and can be used to debug、analysis local status. you can use  `luckysheet.getluckysheetfile()` to get more information：
+At this point, the lucky sheet file contains many local parameters that are not initialized and can be used to debug、analysis local status. you can use  `sheet.getluckysheetfile()` to get more information：

 ::: details
 ```json